Pure Strategies in Imperfect Information Stochastic Games: Lower Bound

 One problem in the previous simulation is that \Adam could cheat by indicating two cells that are not with the same index.
-If the space used by the machine was of polynomial linear size, one could of course store the actual index and formally check it.
+If the space used by the machine was of linear size, one could of course store the actual index and formally check it.
 Here, we use an extra coding to circumvent this problem.
 When describing the configuration, after every symbol \Eve produces a sequence of $n$ bits whose meaning is to describe, in binary counting, the index of the last symbol.
-When she describes such a binary number, \Adam can secretly mark a bit that he claims will be not correctly updated when describing the index of the next symbol (for this he just plays an action that stands for a number between $1$ and $n$) and this is check next: if she made an incorrect update, the play restarts (\ie the players restart from the initial configuration of the Turing Machine); otherwise the play goes to a final state where she wins.
-One also uses this binary encoding of the index of the cell in the following way: whenever \Adam marks a symbol that he claims will be incorrectly updated in the next configuration, a bit of its binary encoding is guessed (\ie randomly chosen) and its index is stored and not observed by none of the players.
-Later, when \Adam indicates the supposed corresponding symbol in the next configuration, the guessed bit is checked and should match: if not the play goes to a final state and \Eve wins; otherwise one does as previously explained (\ie one checks whether the symbol is correct: if not the play restarts otherwise the play goes to a final state and \Eve wins).
+When she describes such a binary number, \Adam can secretly mark a bit that he claims will be not correctly updated when describing the index of the next symbol (for this he just plays an action that stands for a number between $1$ and $n$) and this is checked next: if she made an incorrect update, the play restarts (\ie the players restart from the initial configuration of the Turing machine); otherwise the play goes to a final state where she wins. \oschanged{Hence, in the game's state one also stores (and hides to \Eve) the index (between $1$ and $n$) of a bit marked by \Adam as well as the value corresponding to the bit of the same index in the incremented version of the described number (this can be computed on the fly).
+This marking by \Adam is done by him playing a distinguished action; the checking is done deterministically (thanks to a counter).} One also uses this binary encoding of the index of the cell in the following way: whenever \Adam marks a symbol that he claims will be incorrectly updated in the next configuration, a bit of its binary encoding is guessed (\ie randomly chosen) and its index is stored and not observed by none of the players.
+Later, when \Adam indicates the supposed corresponding symbol in the next configuration, the guessed bit is checked and should match: if not the play goes to a final state and \Eve wins; otherwise one does as previously explained (\ie one checks whether the symbol is correct: if not the play restarts otherwise the play goes to a final state and \Eve wins). \oschanged{Hence, in the game's state one also stores (and hides to both players) the value and index of the randomly chosen bit.}

+\reviewF{1}{Proof of Theorem 6.1: while it is standard for such proofs to be more informal, here it makes it a little hard to follow.
+The reader would benefit greatly e.g. from knowing what the states of the game are, perhaps not explicitly but at least in more detail. }\answer{We tried in the above description to clarify things but, as the reviewer does, we believe that giving an explicit description would be very technicalÃ¢ÂÂ¦}